How to Choose the Right Cruise Ship Cabin?

 Create your FREE account to get access to unique services!

 Every cabin has basic amenities like turndown services, toiletries in the bathroom, and air conditioning.
 But certain categories might come with extra perks.
 There are specific suites that have a variety of benefits like priority boarding or a minibar in the room.
 Some cabins provide things like fancier showerheads and yoga mats.
 If these are incredibly important to you, then obviously paying a premium for them is well worth it.

 Other benefits that you might find included in your cabin are things like concierge services, which can help you make reservations for shows, book excursions when you get to port, or make requests.
 In some cases having the concierge service gives you access to a private lounge.
 Other cruise lines offer butlers.
 This service is incredibly expensive but if you can afford it can be well worth it.
 The butlers can do things like serve your meals in your cabin one course at a time.
 They can refill the minibar to match your specifications, even get you room service from alternative restaurants.

 Other amenities might include walk-in closets, dining room tables large enough for a big family, priority dinner reservations, whirlpool bathtubs, extra bath products, in-suite coffee and minibars, and more.

-Naturally the decision as to which room you want to purchase is based on price for most people, but if the difference is minimal, you should take into consideration things like location, size, and extra amenities.
+Naturally the decision as to which room you want to purchase is based on price for most people as it has a big influence on the total cruise cost.
+But if the difference is minimal, you should take into consideration things like location, size, and extra amenities.